solkar/LD30/README.md

 Remember: If, through the placement of the tile, planetary systems, wormholes, and/or stations are completed, these are scored before moving on to the next player.

+### Black holes
+Black hole tiles are not placed in the board.
+Once played they are taken from the game.
+The player that gets a black hole tile in her turn can do one of these actions:
+ - Remove a cargo from an uncompleted wormhole.
+This cargo is lost in an unknown universe and cannot be recovered.
+Take the ship from the, game it does not return to the pool of the owner.
+ - Exchange the position of two tiles already placed in the board.
+The rules to place tiles must be enforced or the exchange cannot take place (tiles might change its orientation to facilitate this task).
+   Any ship placed on the tile remain on the original tile.

 ### Scoring completed stations, wormholes and planetary systems